zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 <br>

-### 🔹Creating a Microservice Project
+### 🔹Creating a GRPC Service Project

-Please refer to the section above on <a href="/microservice-development-protobuf?id=%f0%9f%94%b9creating-a-microservice-project" target="_blank">Creating a Microservice Project</a>.
+Please refer to the section above on <a href="/microservice-development-protobuf?id=%f0%9f%94%b9creating-a-grpc-service-project" target="_blank">Creating a GRPC Service Project</a>.

 <br>